The Pros And Cons Of Debt Consolidation Loans: A Complete Analysis

 2. Lengthy Repayment Period

 Consolidating $15,000 in credit cards with 18% APRs over 5 years means shelling out over $5,000 in interest payments versus just $2,300 over 2 years.
-However the monthly cost savings may make this cost justifiable depending on your situation.
+However, the monthly cost savings may make this cost justifiable depending on your situation.

 3. Potential Upfront Origination Or Admin Fees

 Some lenders charge upfront fees for processing and issuing a consolidation loan.
 These can reach 1-5% of the total loan amount.
-Such fees essentially add to the total interest costs and reduce net savings from consolidation.
+Such fees add to the total interest costs and reduce net savings from consolidation.

 4. Credit Score Dip